RagnarB83/ash-documentation/docs/setup.rst

 Make the python3_ash executable (inside /path/to/ash): chmod +x /path/to/ash/python3_ash

-* The ASH python3 executable, *python3_ash* should generally be used.
-It is required for the PyJulia interface to work properly.
-The PyJulia interface is needed for treating large systems.
+* The ASH python3 executable, *python3_ash* should generally be used if Julia routines are called by ASH (molecular-crystal QM/MM functionality requires this).
+It is needed for the PyJulia interface to work properly.

 * Make sure the correct Python3 environment is active.
 Otherwise ASH will not work.

-* The regular Python3 executable, *python3*  can also be used to run ASH scripts.
-There will, however, be a warning about the Python-Julia-interface not working.
-This warning can be ignored if fast Julia routines are not needed.
-For large systems or when using MolCrys, this is not a good option, however, as very slow Python routines will be used for time-consuming steps.
+* The regular Python3 executable, *python3*  can also be used to run ASH scripts and is recommended if you don't require ASH to launch Julia routines (molcrystal-QM/MM primarily).
+There may be warnings about the Python-Julia-interface not working.
+These warnings can be ignored .
+For large systems or when using QM/MM-Molcrys, this is not a good option, however, as very slow Python routines will be used for time-consuming steps.

 #########################################